 A hamstring strain is an injury to the muscles in the back of the thigh.
 These muscles run from above the hip to the knee joint.
 A strain is a series of small tears in the muscle.
 The tendon attached to the muscle may also have some damage.

 Hamstring strain is a common sports-related injury.
-Treatment depends on the severity of the strain.

 Posterior Thigh Muscles

 Factors that may increase your chance of getting hamstring strain include:

 Symptoms may include:

 The doctor will ask you about your symptoms and medical history.
 A physical exam will be done.

 Most hamstring strains can be diagnosed with a physical exam.
 Your doctor may want images of the area if severe damage is suspected.
 Images may be taken with MRI.

 Muscle strains are graded according to their severity:

 Talk with your doctor about the best treatment plan for you.
 Treatment depends on the severity of the strain.
 Recovery time ranges depending on the grade of your injury.
 Treatment steps may include: